 Beyond asking for a referral, you can use a website such as Angie’s List, which has ratings and reviews.
 Angie’s List, along with places such as Lowe’s, Home Depot, and Costco, provides a level of comfort since they guarantee the work.

-Those workers that knock on people’s doors are not a good way to find a contractor.
+Those workers that knock on people’s doors are not a right way to find a contractor.
 While not all are crooks, promising to do the work cheap from the leftover material is a well-known scam.

 You need to come prepared and know what to ask.
 First, ensure that the contractor is licensed and insured (workers’ compensation claims, property damage, and personal liability).
-It is important to ask what type of work they have done.
+It is essential to ask what type of work they have done.
 You may be able to glean if they like certain jobs better than other ones.